 The credit/debit card used must be in your name and must be present, so we can take an imprint.
 Please contact us if this is not possible.
 Please ensure you have the card you used with you.
 If the card is not in your name please let us know ahead of time, as our credit card authorization process will need to be completed.

 A purported or attempted cancellation will result in the entire amount being due, and being charged to your card immediately.

 The name on your credit card statement will be USA Park Tours.

 The days and dates this tour runs can be seen in the calendar at the top right of this page.

 The entry fees to all parks are included.

-Eight nights' lodging are included: One night in the small town of Bishop at a minimum three star hotel.
+Eight nights' lodging are included: One night in the small town of Bishop at a two star hotel.
 One night in Vegas at a minimum three star hotel on the famous Strip.
 Please let us know if there is not at least one person in each room who is 21 or older as most Vegas hotels require this.
 Two nights at the Page Quality Inn or similar.
 One night at the downtown Salt Lake City Crystal Inn.
-Three nights at a self catering studio at Yellowstone Studios and Cabins in West Yellowstone.
+Three nights at a self catering studio at Yellowstone Self Catering Lodging in West Yellowstone.
 If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.
 If the night in Vegas falls over a weekend, convention or holiday period, a higher price may apply.